Nslookup: Overview

 Unlike dig, nslookup does not use the operating system's local Domain Name System resolver library to perform its queries, and thus may behave differently.
-Additionally, vendor-provided versions may include output of other sources of name information, such as host files, and Network Information Service.
+Additionally, vendor-provided versions may include the output of other sources of name information, such as host files, and Network Information Service.
 Some behaviors of nslookup may be modified by the contents of resolv.conf.

-The Linux version of nslookup was written by Andrew Cherenson.
+The Linux version of nslookup is the original BSD version written by Andrew Cherenson.

 The ReactOS version was developed by Lucas Suggs and is licensed under the GPL.

 Usage

 nslookup operates in interactive or non-interactive mode.
 When used interactively by invoking it without arguments or when the first argument is - (minus sign) and the second argument is a hostname or Internet address of a name server, the user issues parameter configurations or requests when presented with the nslookup prompt (>).
 When no arguments are given, then the command queries the default server.
 The - (minus sign) invokes subcommands which are specified on the command line and should precede nslookup commands.
 In non-interactive mode, i.e. when the first argument is a name or Internet address of the host being searched, parameters and the query are specified as command line arguments in the invocation of the program.
 The non interactive mode searches the information for a specified host using the default name server.